The Andy Williams Christmas Album

 The Andy Williams Christmas Album is the first Christmas holiday album released by singer Andy Williams and his twelfth studio album overall.
 It was issued by Columbia Records in 1963, the first of eight Christmas albums released by Williams.
 Though it was also the album that introduced Williams's perennial holiday classic "It's the Most Wonderful Time of the Year", Columbia instead released Williams's cover of "White Christmas" as the album's promotional single at the time.

 A front-page story in Billboard magazine on November 23, 1963, made clear that the album was already destined to be a big hit: "Though the majority of retailers around the country that were contacted reported that Christmas product sales were just starting, they have already singled out the new 'Andy Williams Christmas Album' as the probably No. 1 LP for the next two months; at least of those albums thus far on the market.
 It is already registering heavy sales, as is his single 'White Christmas.'"

 From 1963 to 1973, Billboard published special weekly Christmas Albums and Christmas Singles sales charts.
 For all five weeks that these special charts were published in 1963 (for the weeks ending November 30, through December 28, 1963), The Andy Williams Christmas Album was the top-selling Christmas album, while Williams' cover of "White Christmas" was the number one selling Christmas single.
 The Andy Williams Christmas Album spent three weeks as the best-selling Christmas album in the holiday season of 1964, and one week as the best-Christmas album in the holiday season of 1965.
 It charted on Billboards Christmas Albums chart at least one week for each of the years that the chart was published.
-In 2018, when separate Christmas rankings were not published in the magazine, the album made its debut on the Billboard 200 chart at number 152, peaking at number 14 in January 2022 following its third chart re-entry.
+In 2018, when separate Christmas rankings were not published in the magazine, the album made its debut on the Billboard 200 chart at number 152, peaking at number 14 in January 2022 following its third chart re-entry. it also debuted on the Cashbox albums chart in the issue dated November 23, 1963, and remained on the chart for in a total of 12 weeks, peaking at number seven.

 On December 14, 1964, The Andy Williams Christmas Album was certified Gold by the Recording Industry Association of America for sales of 500,000 copies in the United States.
 The album was reissued with a different cover in the UK in 1975 and was awarded Silver certification by the British Phonographic Industry in 1976 for selling 60,000 units.
 Platinum certification in the United States was awarded on November 21, 1986.